Updated on 1/11/2022

 “Family history does not necessarily dictate that someone will develop major depression, although they are at increased risk,” says Sumner.
 Or as Dr. Robert Klitzman, a professor of clinical psychiatry and director of the master’s program in bioethics at Columbia University, tells The New York Times.
 “Doctors see [genetic tests] much more like predicting the weather.”

-To predict depression, despite a strong genetic component, there’s still that 60 percent risk that directly correlates with one’s environment.
+To predict depression, despite a strong genetic correlation, there’s still that 60 percent risk that is directly related to one’s environment.

-“Genetic vulnerability is only a part of the equation,” says Sumner.
+“Genetic risk is only a part of the equation,” says Sumner.
 “Psychosocial stress and one’s interaction with their environment are important.”